-If your child has a severe learning disability but doesn't meet the above criteria, they may still qualify for the higher rate if they are virtually unable to walk.
-See advice if you are unsure.
-Contact Scotland has helpful guidance: https://contact.org.uk/scotland/.
+If your child has a severe learning disability but doesn't meet the above criteria, they may still qualify for the higher rate if they are virtually unable to walk for example.
+Seek advice if you are unsure.
+Contact Scotland has some helpful guidance: https://contact.org.uk/scotland/.